Research Training Funding Announcement 2026

 -

-If your student meets all of the eligibility criteria outlined on the website, you may apply for him or her by partnering with one of the Primary Mentors named on the website.
-Then, the primary mentor would help with the submission.
-The submitted application will have to make the case that the project is good science and vital to the field of obesity and that the mentoring to be received will be outstanding.
+If your student meets all of the eligibility criteria outlined on this page, you may partner with one of the primary mentors named below and apply.
+The primary mentor will help with the submission.
+The submitted application must make the case that the project is vital to the field of obesity and that the mentoring you provide will be outstanding.

 -

-How can I get added to the list of mentors?
+How can I get added to the T32 mentor list?

-First, you will need to be a member of the NORC.
-If you are not already a member, you are very welcome to apply for membership in the NORC.
+To be a mentor, you must be a member of the NORC.
+If you are not already a NORC member, you are welcome to apply for membership.
 To do so, please send

 This email address is being protected from spambots.
-You need JavaScript enabled to view it. a full CV and a 1-paragraph statement of interest.
-Once you are a NORC member, you can be added to the appropriate mentorship category.
+You need JavaScript enabled to view it. a full CV and a one-paragraph statement of interest.
+As a NORC member, you may request to be added to the mentor list.
+Your request will be reviewed, and, if approved, you will be added to the appropriate mentorship category.
 Primary mentors must be approved by both the NORC and the NIH. -

 If my Ph.D. student will not be in his or her second year, is he or she still eligible to apply?